Siamese Cat Temperament & Personality

 Bonding with Family Members

 Choosing a Siamese means preparing for a 15-20 yrs companionship with a cat whose high nature and short coat define the rhythm of daily care.
-Siameses with high energy levels need consistent outlets for their drive and enthusiasm.
+Siamese run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Interactions with Other Pets